AzAgarampur/byeintegrity5-uac/README.md

 Here's a link to the GitHub issue: https://github.com/hfiref0x/UACME/issues/90

 ## Using the code
-If you�re reading this then you probably know how to compile the source.
-Just note that this hasn�t been tested or designed with x86 in mind at all, and it probably won�t work on x86 anyways.
+If you're reading this then you probably know how to compile the source.
+Just note that this hasn't been tested or designed with x86 in mind at all, and it probably won't work on x86 anyways.

 Just like UACMe, **I will never upload compiled binaries to this repo.** There are always people who want the world to crash and burn, and I'm not going to provide an easy route for them to run this on somebody else's computer and cause intentional damage.
 I also don't want script-kiddies to use this attack without understanding what it does and the damage it can cause.